2015 Oceania Rugby Under 20 Championship

 The 2015 Oceania Rugby Under 20s, was the first edition of the Oceania Rugby Junior Championship.
 It was played as two tournaments; the Oceania Under 20 Championship hosted on the Gold Coast in Australia, and the Oceania Under 20 Trophy hosted in Suva, Fiji.

 The Championship tournament was played in May and won by New Zealand, who defeated Australia by 46–29 in the last match of the round-robin competition.
-A planned tournament for a further six national under 20 sides was postponed, however the Trophy competition was eventually played in December and won by Fiji, who defeated Tonga by 19–10 in the last round to qualify for the World Rugby Under 20 Trophy in 2016.
+A planned tournament for a further six national under 20 sides was postponed, however the Trophy competition was eventually played in December and won by Fiji, who defeated Tonga by 19–10 in the last round to qualify for the World Rugby U20 Trophy in 2016.

 Teams

 The teams for the 2015 Oceania Rugby Under 20 tournaments were: